buddydev/bp-xprofile-custom-field-types/readme.txt

 * Range input (slider)
 * [Select2 javascript plugin](https://select2.github.io/) for select boxes.

+Discuss the plugin on our [release post](https://buddydev.com/add-extra-buddypress-profile-fields-with-buddypress-xprofile-custom-field-types-plugin/) or view the plugin's [detailed documentation here](https://buddydev.com/plugins/bp-xprofile-custom-field-types/).
-This plugin is a new plugin with a better and manageable codebase.
-We do re-0use 20-30% of the code for field types from the @donmik's plugin.
+The idea is based on @donmik's plugin.
+This plugin is a complete rewrite.
+Some field type do share code with the original plugin.
+My guess, we are using 20-30% of the code for field types from the original.

 In future, we hope to add more fields.

-Please do note that this plugin is not 100% backward compatible.
-If you are looking to move from the older plugin to this one, please read our release post(Link to be added on release).
+**Note: This plugin is not 100% backward compatible** If you are looking to move from the older plugin to this one, please read our [migration guide](https://buddydev.com/plugins/bp-xprofile-custom-field-types/#migrate).

-=== Credit ===
+= Credit =
- [@donmik](http://donmik.com) for the [BuddyPress Xprofile Custom Fields Type]("https://github.com/donmik/buddypress-xprofile-custom-fields-type") from where we adopted the field types in our first version.
+ [@donmik](http://donmik.com) for the [BuddyPress Xprofile Custom Fields Type](https://github.com/donmik/buddypress-xprofile-custom-fields-type) from where we adopted the field types in our first version.

 == Installation ==